MooersLab/MooersLab/README.md

 - [emacsconf 2021 talk about rendering molecular graphics with PyMOL in org literate programming files](https://emacsconf.org/2021/talks/molecular/) Video and comments.
 - [EmacsATX Meetup Talk, 4 May 2022: functional programming in Emacs lisp](https://github.com/MooersLab/EmacsATX4May2022) Slides.
 - [Video link to talk about GhostText, Oklahoma Data Science Workshop, July 2022](https://mediasite.ouhsc.edu/Mediasite/Channel/python/watch/4da0872f028c4255ae12935655e911321d)
 - [Slides from talk about GhostText, Data Science Workshop, July 2022](https://github.com/MooersLab/DSW22ghosttext) GhostTexT rocks!
-It enables the editing of textboxes on websites with Emacs.
+It enables Emacs to edit textboxes on websites.
 You can use GhostText to bring the full power of Emacs to Overleaf (*Important:*  use the legacy version rendering of the text area in Overleaf to get text imported into a LaTeX buffer).
 - [emacsconf 2022 talk about using Emacs to edit Jupyter cells via GhostText and atomic-chrome](https://emacsconf.org/2022/talks/jupyter/) Video and comments.
 - [emacsconf 2023 talk about using voice-computing with Emacs to enhance productivity](https://emacsconf.org/2023/talks/voice/) Video, transcript, and comments.